Happy birthday, Frank Drake

-Category: Space Hits: 0Astronomer Frank Drake (born May 28, 1930) stands in front of the famous equation that bears his name.
+Category: Space Hits: 4Astronomer Frank Drake (born May 28, 1930) stands in front of the famous equation that bears his name.
 The Drake Equation helped scientists think about factors determining the number of intelligent civilizations in our galaxy.
 Image via SETI/ Phys.org.

 May 28, 2021, is the 91st birthday of astronomer Frank Drake, an early visionary in the search for other civilizations in our Milky Way galaxy.
 In 1960, Drake spearheaded Project Ozma, the first modern attempt to listen for radio transmissions from otherworldly intelligences.
 Then, on November 1, 1961, Drake, Carl Sagan and other astronomers met at the site of the Green Bank Telescope in Green Bank, West Virginia.
 At that meeting, Drake presented what has become known as the Drake Equation.